Fatcatcreate/Delta-PINN-Heat-Solver/README.md

 *   **Recalculating Normals:** Ensure all normals are pointing outwards.
 *   **Simplifying Geometry:** For very complex models, simplifying the mesh can significantly reduce the memory and time required for SDF generation without sacrificing too much accuracy for the simulation.

+**Note:** The numerical solver currently only supports the standard, built-in domain shapes (e.g., sphere, cube).
+Custom domains loaded from `.obj` files are only compatible with the PINN solver.

 By adhering to these requirements, you can accurately simulate heat diffusion in a wide variety of complex, custom-defined domains.

 ## 4. Usage and Reproducibility